-Prerequisite: ACCUPLACER Sentence skills score: below 50 and Reading comprehension score: below 40 15 Lab hours

-Supports skill development for students registered in CCR 092 College Composition and Reading who score below RC 40 or SS 50.
-Topics covered in the course include those defined in CCR 092 and/or any foundational skills needed by the student.
+Prerequisite: ACCUPLACER Sentence skills score: below 50 and Reading comprehension score: below 40 course include those defined in CCR 092 and/or any foundational skills needed by the student.
 Any student enrolled in CCR 091 is required to co-enroll in CCR 092.